- Appointed Boards & Commissions

 As part of this program the Township Staff will do the following;

-- in such areas as along residential or commercial street curbs, within parks or other public properties, or within ~10 feet of the sidewalk/street (in the right of way) if on private property.
+- Subsidized trees must be planted as public amenities in such areas as along residential or commercial street curbs, within parks or other public properties, or within ~10 feet of the sidewalk/street (in the right of way) if on private property.
 You must contact your municipality to confirm its tree planting guidelines and approval.

 - Adhere to local ordinances, contacting the PA One–Call system, preparing planting sites, safe storage of trees until planting, plant the trees following PHS safety protocols.